lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.ApdbMetricTask.rst

 ``ApdbMetricTask`` runs this sequence of operations:

 #.
 Load the dataset indicated by :lsst-config-field:`~lsst.verify.tasks.apdbMetricTask.ApdbMetricConfig.dbInfo` (default: the top-level science task's config).
 #.
-Generate a `~lsst.dax.apdb.Apdb` object by calling the :lsst-config-field:`~lsst.verify.tasks.apdbMetricTask.ApdbMetricConfig.dbLoader` subtask (default: :lsst-task:`~lsst.verify.tasks.apdbMetricTask.ConfigApdbLoader`).
+Generate an `~lsst.dax.apdb.Apdb` object by calling the :lsst-config-field:`~lsst.verify.tasks.apdbMetricTask.ApdbMetricConfig.dbLoader` subtask (default: :lsst-task:`~lsst.verify.tasks.apdbMetricTask.ConfigApdbLoader`).
 #.
 Process the database by passing it to the customizable `~lsst.verify.tasks.apdbMetricTask.ApdbMetricTask.makeMeasurement` method, and return the `~lsst.verify.Measurement`.

 .. _lsst.verify.tasks.ApdbMetricTask-api: